Frameless Sliding Doors · Melbourne

 01

-The glass door slides along the opening instead of swinging out into the bathroom, making it easier to work around tight layouts.
+The glass door slides across the opening instead of swinging out into the bathroom, so nearby fixtures do not get in the way.

 02

-Sliding systems suit ensuites, smaller bathrooms and renovations where space near the shower entrance is limited.
+A sliding layout can suit ensuites, narrow bathrooms and renovations where there is limited space near the shower entrance.

 03